A Combinatorial Approach to the Number of Solutions of Systems of Homogeneous Polynomial Equations over Finite Fields: Introduction

 Note that if $r < \binom{m+d-1}{d-1}$, then $i=0$ and $j=r$, whereas if $r=\binom{m+d-1}{d-1}$, then $i=1$ and $j=0$.
 Thus \eqref{CC} reduces to \eqref{IC} in this case, thanks to our conventions.
 In particular, from \cite[Thm.
 5.3]{BDG}, we see that \eqref{CC} holds in the affirmative if $r\le \binom{m+2}{2}$.
 We provide further evidence for the ``complete conjecture" in this paper by showing that it holds in the affirmative for an additional $md$ values of $r$, namely for

 in fact, for $r$ as above, we obtain $e_r(d,m) = \p_{m-i} + t$.
-Notice that this agrees with \eqref{LastFew} in the special case when $i=m+1$ (and $s=t+1$).
+These results are also valid when $i=m+1$, but in view of \eqref{Pascal}, this case is already covered by \eqref{LastFew}.
 In the general case, we show that the conjectural formula is always a lower bound even when $d=q$, that is,

 The conjectural formula \eqref{CC} as well as the lower bound \eqref{LB} for $e_r(d,m)$ can be described by the alternative formula

 where $s_1, \dots , s_d$ are unique integers satisfying the $d$-binomial expansion